Breakfast / Symposium (pending corporate support)

 Beth Ulrich, EdD, RN, FACHE, FAAN

-This session will review manuscript development and publication processes and help participants create a plan for writing a manuscript for publication.
+Nephrology Nursing Journal Editor Beth Ulrich will review the manuscript development, peer review, and publication processes and provide tips for developing a plan for writing and submitting a manuscript for publication.

 3:15 pm - 4:15 pm

 Concurrent Sessions (241-245)

 Transitional Care Units

 What is a transitional care unit?
 How can this unit help achieve the 2025 goal for 50% of kidney disease patients to receive treatment at home?
 How do you start a transitional unit in your clinic?
 Discover the answers to these questions during this informative session.

 Leah Foster Smith, MSN, APRN, FNP-BC, CNN-NP, FNKF